LiUSemWeb/understanding-pll/README.md

 ## Todo:
-1. requirements.txt
-2. Clean up the scripts a little more.
+1. Clean up the scripts a little more.